 - Project coding and testing

-The sites are also not implementing latest technology as durpal, magento, jquery and ajax and are not user friendly.
+The sites are also not implementing latest technology as Drupal, Magento, jquery and ajax and are not user-friendly.

 The sites are also not maintaining CRM (customer relationship management) for their future reference

-In this stage we gather the information from the different sources for project development.
+In this stage, we gather information from the different sources for project development.
 The methods of collecting information are:

 - Viewing of documents and manuals from different e-commerce sites

-In this phase we design the output of project and its format, inputs and procedures etc. In this stage we design
+In this phase, we design the output of the project and its format, inputs, and procedures, etc. In this stage we design